sf-wdi-18/username_generator/readme.md

         rspec username_spec.rb
     ```

 Take a look inside `username_spec.rb` and you'll see our test suite.
-For each function it tests that, given specific input, we get specific output.
+For each function, it test that if we give that function a specific input, we get specific output.
 As you code, run rspec regularly, and pay close attention to the error messages!

 Take a look at your rspec output right now.